jpinna99/dnd-character-builder/AB_campaign_notes.md

 # 8/22/2025 Notes
-We go down the Old Tunnel
+We go down the Old Tunnel.
 We fight two swarms of rats!!!
 Ewww...
 We are then ambushed by two cultists and several kobolds.
 We take 1 cultist captive (who has a chevron tattoo).
 We decide to take the prisoner to the Roaches before Governor Nighthill.